Hassansaqib0/PodPointRestfulBooker/README.md

-9)	Delete request – the purpose of this request is to delete any resource in the server so for this if we use the above booking id which we already created if we add that in the ‘ id’ parameter  and click on send this will delete it with the response ‘Created’ with status code 201
+9)	Delete request – the purpose of this request is to delete any resource in the server so for this the value of id will be updatd automatically or you can add any id yourself by clicking on send this will delete it with the response ‘Created’ with status code 201